 - Half an hour per session - no more needed.

 If you've never been to a gym: start with bodyweight only.
 Push-ups, planks, bodyweight squats.
-Within 6 weeks, you'll feel a change.
+Within 6 weeks, you'll feel a difference.

 3. Vitamin D: 2000 IU per day